-2.1 PROJECT LOCATION AND SETTING
+2.1 ALTERNATIVE 1.5 LOCATION AND SETTING

-The proposed Project is located at 5333 Zoo Drive in the City, in the southern portion of Los Angeles County.
+The Alternative 1.5 Project is located at 5333 Zoo Drive in the City, in the southern portion of Los Angeles County.
 The 142-acre Project site is in the northeastern portion of Griffith Park, at the base of the foothills of the Santa Monica Mountains.
-The Project site encompasses the entire property of the existing Zoo and is generally bordered by the Golden State Freeway or Interstate (I-) 5 to the east and the Ventura Freeway or California State Route (SR-) 134 to the north.
+The Alternative 1.5 Project site encompasses the entire property of the existing Zoo and is generally bordered by the Golden State Freeway or Interstate (I-) 5 to the east and the Ventura Freeway or California State Route (SR-) 134 to the north.
 The Los Angeles River also borders the north and east boundaries of Griffith Park before continuing south and eventually flowing into the Pacific Ocean at Long Beach.